gsdlab/vpdev/README.md

 During the development, we propagated new features, feature extensions, and bug fixes among these three projects.
 Finally, we extracted the common features into an integrated platform [ClaferToolsUICommonPlatform](https://github.com/gsdlab/ClaferToolsUICommonPlatform), while leaving the unique features in the individual projects.
 The feature models of the three tools are available on the [wiki page](http://t3-necsis.cs.uwaterloo.ca:8091/ClaferToolsPLE/Intro).
-Having a tool such as `vpdev` would have helped us doing feature-oriented development of the three projects and, consequently, managing and benefiting from the virtual platform approach.
+Having a tool such as `vpdev` would have helped us doing feature-oriented development of the three projects and, consequently, managing the consistency and benefiting from the virtual platform approach.

 ### Dogfooding